shirayu/go-word2vec/README.md

 - (c) Yuta Hayashibe 2014
 - Released under any of the following licences
     - Lesser GNU General Public License 3.0 (see the file LGPL)
+    - Apache License 2.0 (see the file APACHE2)
     - New BSD License (3-clause BSD License) (see the file BSD)